Giovanni1085/academic-kickstart/content/publication/franceschet-rating-system-2020/index.md

 ---
-title: A rating system for art markets on the blockchain
+title: A Rating System for Art Markets on the Blockchain

 # Date first published.
 date: 2020-04-01